 As kids get older, they don’t want to share as much with their parents, which is a problem.
 But it’s especially a problem as it relates to education.
 The older your child is, the less you’ll know about what goes on in the classroom.
 When they were in elementary school, you might have received a paper-filled folder every week, but those days are behind you.

 It’s your job to ensure your kid understands the importance of education.
-Whether they plan on going to college or not, they should work hard and try their best to achieve good grades.
+Whether or not they plan on going to college, they should work hard and try their best to achieve good grades.
 Also, do your part as a parent and attend conferences with teachers regularly.

 If there’s an online portal for checking their class grades and assignments, take advantage of it.
 Reward good grades, and take corrective action if necessary.
 When they’re ready to graduate, you’ll be glad you kept tabs on them all those years.